-Although the regiment was formed in 1656, during King Charles the 11's exile, and was originally named the First Footguards, the name Grenadier was given after 1815, when they had defeated the French Grenadiers at Waterloo; after which the bearskin of the grenadier company was adopted by the entire regiment, and the "grenade" replaced the former badge of "royal cypher and crown."
+Although the regiment was formed in 1656, during King Charles the 11's exile, and was originally named the First Footguards, the name Grenadier was given after 1815, when they defeated the French Grenadiers at Waterloo.
+Then the bearskin of the grenadier company was adopted by the entire regiment, and the "grenade" replaced the former badge of "royal cypher and crown."

-Chris, whose earlier life had given him nothing to take pride in, must felt a sense of belonging in the army, such as he had never had before.
-By chance, because they were short one man and he was 6 foot tall, he was assigned to the King's Company, an elite corp.
+Chris, whose hard earlier life had given him little to take pride in, must felt a sense of belonging in the army such as he had never had before.
+He was assigned to the King's Company, an elite corp. because they were short one man and he was 6 feet tall.

-Although he was only in Europe for 62 days from March 2nd, 1945 to May 2nd 1945 (he returned in 1946 as part of the occupying force,) there were many key events that took place during those two months.
-He arrived as part of an armoured brigade, just three weeks after the horrific bombing of Dresden, by the Allies, which took place in mid February.
+There were many key events that took place during the two months Chris spent in Europe.
+He arrived as part of an armoured brigade, just three weeks after the horrific bombing of Dresden by the Allies; which took place in mid February.
 The Allies took Cologne on March 7th 1945 and on April 30th 1945, Adolph Hitler committed suicide.
 May 7th, just 5 days after he returned to England, saw the unconditional surrender of all German forces to the Allies and May 8th was Victory in Europe Day.

-He did share the memory of one day with me and although then it was almost sixty years later, it seemed as vivid as if it happened just yesterday.
+He did share the memory of one day with me towards the end of his life, and although by then it was almost sixty years later, it seemed as vivid as if it happened just yesterday.

 Dad's memory of Friday, April 13th 1945: